KNIGHTTH0R/Hotelbeds-API_integration/readme.md

 ## About this integration project

-That project is focused in provide integration between Hotel Beds SDK and any travel company website.
-Last update <b>28 FEB 2017</b>, project unfinished yet.
+That project is focused in provide integration between Hotel Beds SDK and any travel company website. <br> Last update <b>28 FEB 2017</b>, project unfinished yet.
 Contact: lepereiraxyz@gmail.com

 ## Installing Hotel Beds SDK
 Hotelbeds SDK for PHP is a set of utilities whose main goal is to help in the development of PHP applications that use APItude, the Hotelbeds API.
 This is a composer library available on packagist.org repository.